-Despite the pressures in the economy, rising costs and challenging supply chains and labour markets, throughout 2022/23 Peak District Rural Housing Association continued to deliver against its key Business Plan objectives, and to contribute to the provision of affordable homes in the Peak District.
+Despite the pressures in the economy, rising costs and challenging supply chains and labour markets, throughout 2023/24 Peak District Rural Housing Association continued to deliver against its key Business Plan objectives, and to contribute to the provision of affordable homes in the Peak District.
 It appreciates the good relationships with Community Land Trusts, Parish Councils, District Councils and the Peak District National Park, which are key to its work.

-The Association continues to prioritise work on tenancy management.
+The Association also continues to perform well from a tenancy management perspective with all key performance indicators being achieved or exceeded.
 Performance on rent arrears management remains particularly positive given the impact of the pressures on residents' income during the cost of living crisis.
 Work on improving the maintenance service continues with management of contractors and their service delivery remaining a priority.
-A treasury review took place during the year to allow loan and investment options to be examined and allow interest and borrowing decisions to be informed.